himynameislee/InfoSec.himynameislee/OSINT-TOOL-LIST/README.md

 My list of helpful tools that can be used for [OSINT](https://osintframework.com/) and Sandboxing for any level Security Professional.
 These tools can be used to look up information on Domains, IPs, URLs, Hashes, and more.
 This is an ever-growing list, and will consistently be updated as I find more.&#x20;

-Also, here's a link to a [massive collection of OSINT tools](https://start.me/p/L1rEYQ/osint4all).
-As I test more tools out, I will put them in here.
-But this is new to me as of 9/25/2023.

 ## IP/Domain

 * [AbuseIPDB](https://www.abuseipdb.com/): IP/Domain Information - Able to see if other users have reported the IP/domain for malicious activity recently and what for.